Active Learning Alphabet: A Fun & Easy Activity to Engage Students

 - Adjust the questions and try this activity in a faculty development webinar, workshop, or learning community.
 It can be a fun way to encourage educators to meet each other and share what they know.

 This is a fun way to encourage students to share ideas, show what they’ve learned, and connect with their colleagues.
-Give it a try and let me know how it goes!

 Until next time,